supertylerc/ansible-junos-extras/README.md

 ## Installation

-### Latest
+### Bleeding Edge

-The `master` branch is considered the latest and greatest.
-If you are paranoid about stability, though, you should follow the instructions for the latest stable tag.
+`ansible-junos-extras` is a [rolling release][7].
+The `master` branch should always be considered stable.
+Individual feature branches exist for development code, and "more stable" releases are available in tagged or milestone releases.

-> Despite the above statement, `master` is always considered stable and
+> Although `master` is considered stable, if you are paranoid about
-> is used as the production release internally.
+> stability, stick to a tagged version.

 Run the following commands: